 As our population continues to age, and more and more of our resources move and develop online, terms addressing digital assets in powers of attorney will only increase in importance.
 In today’s modern landscape, it is integral to thoughtfully consider these assets while capacity planning for the future.

-If you are interested in learning more about incapacity planning considerations like this one, visit the Osgoode Professional Development website for information about the upcoming program, Powers of Attorney and Guardianship: Non-contentious and Contentious Matters, taking place April 19, 2018.
+If you are interested in learning more about incapacity planning considerations like this one, visit the Osgoode Professional Development website for information about upcoming programs.

 1Uniform Access to Digital Assets by Fiduciaries Act (2016), Uniform Law Conference of Canada (Adopted August 2016).
 Presented at the Uniform Law Conference of Canada in Fredericton, New Brunswick.